 Drawing was something I did not enjoy until I tried with a sewing machine, and I discovered I was actually quite good at it.
 There’s something about the speed of the sewing machine, and the inability to stop and rub out a ‘mistake’, which forces you to take a risk and allow the thread to follow it’s own line.
 I honed my skill in life drawing classes, and went on to produce my first collection ‘Landscape’.

-At the start of 2020 I relocated from Matlock, Derbyshire, to Lviv in Ukraine on a bit of an adventure.
+At the some point in 2020 I will be relocating from Matlock, Derbyshire, to Lviv in Ukraine on a bit of an adventure.
 I am continuing to grow and discover who I am as an artist, and I am interested in peoples stories and their relationship with the land they call home.
 I am also doing research into how our experiences and mindsets have an impact on our emotional health and the art we produce.

 I created this collection to explore and capture the relationship between the dweller and the land they call home.